pa-0/dotfiles.py/tools.md

     - Extensions: 1password, restlet, ad blocker
 - TeXLive
 - Neo Vim
+    - To use vim-jedi with neovim pynvim package have to be installed through pip

 ## In case of a gnome environment
 - Gnome Tweaks